eothein/workshop-git-itlab/PITCHME.md

 *There is more than one way to do it*

-Wat volgt zijn mijn persoonlijke aanbevelingen
+Wat volgt zijn mijn persoonlijke aanbevelingen samen met die van Bert Van Vreckem

 +++

 ## `whoami`

+@snap[west]
 - Jens Buysse
 - *Lector ICT* Hogeschool Gent
     - Professionele bachelor toegepaste informatica